1. CREDIT CARD DEBT

 You might be surprised to find that a company you have never heard of is suing you for credit card debt.
 This is because credit card companies often pass their collection problems along to other organizations.

 It’s important to understand who can sue you for credit card debt.
 This may help you negotiate with the creditor.
-Also, you may have additional legal protection depending on who is suing you.
+Also, you may have additional legal protections depending on who is suing you.

 Credit card companies

 Your payment terms are described by the written agreement you signed when you opened your credit card account.
-Typically payment is due within 30 days.
-Once a payment is overdue, it is considered delinquent.
+Payment is typically due within 30 days.
+Once a payment is overdue, it’s considered delinquent.

 Even after a payment becomes delinquent, a credit card company is likely to pursue routine collection efforts before taking legal action.
 These may include mailing you reminders and contacting you by phone.